Nanakshahi bricks: Conservation

 Peter Bance, when evaluating the status of Sikh sites in present-day India, where the majority of Sikhs live today, criticizes the destruction of the originality of 19th century Sikh sites under the guise of "renovation", whereby historical structures are toppled and new buildings take their former place.
 An example cited by him of sites losing their originality relates to nanakshahi bricks, which are characteristic of Sikh architecture from the 19th century, being replaced by renovators of historical Sikh sites in India by marble and gold.
+Aside from manmade destruction, heritage brick structures are susceptible to earthquake damage, due to not being designed to withstand earthquake damage in the past.